boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

     1. Sends a request message to the key server over the open session's secure channel.
 This message MUST indicate the desire to retrieve the storage key and contain `user_id`.
 1. The key server:
     1. Runs a validity check on the received request and `user_id` (i.e., there must be a valid open request session, the request must conform to the expected format and content, and `user_id` must be of the expected format and length, and should match that of the open request session).
 If this check fails, the server MUST reject the request.
-    1. [Retrieves](#server-side-storage) the associated storage key ciphertext for the given user from its database and sends the ciphertext to the client.
+    1. [Retrieves](#server-side-storage) the associated storage key ciphertext, `ciphertext` for the given user from its database and sends `ciphertext` to the client.
     1. Outputs a success indicator.
 1. The client:
     1. Derives `master_key`, a symmetric key of length `len` bytes for [`Enc`](#external-dependencies), from `export_key`, as follows: